imranhasan22/handbook_imran/mobile/java.md

 - accessible within the class it is declared
 - can't accessible not even in child class
+- can't use in class/interface

 ## `protected`

 - accessible anywhere within the same package
+- can't use in class/interface

 ## `default`